 However, when dealing with cash and personal items, the executors can act individually as well as together (acting ‘jointly and severally’) although any other executor should be informed about what is going on.

-Can someone be both an executor and a beneficiary of a will?
+Can an executor be a beneficiary of a will?

 What are the duties and powers of an executor?